v587su/PSCS_public/README.md

 Download the Java dataset following the instruction of [CodeSearchNet](https://github.com/github/CodeSearchNet), and move it to the directory `./data/`.

-The data exists in `./data` is the examples.
+The data exists in `./data` is the example data.

 ### Data processing and Model training